avap455/GoGeddesGoWebsite/index.md

 Go Geddes Go is a video game inspired by the joy as well as trials and tribulations of QEA.

-There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.
+A README, or a file with information about your project here.

-Directions:

-X The big idea or goal of the project

-X Unique features of your project

-X Screenshots or demos of your project

-Installation instructions (or link to the relevant portion of the README)

-Download links for your project

-X A link to your project’s GitHub page

-X Information about you (to the extent you are comfortable)

-X Attribution for any external resources you used

 # You're neat-o!